Posted on | April 20, 2011 | Comments Off

 Essentially what I’m talking about here is were you being reckless or acting in a dangerous way yourself?
 Did you break an ankle stepping off the bus when it hadn’t actually stopped yet and there was a big sign saying “do not get off until the bus has stopped moving”.
 Or had someone left a bag laying across the step as you attempted to get off?
 I expect you know what’s coming here,,, Yes, the former is your own fault, the latter is an accident, so don’t think you can do whatever you like and expect to be compensated for the consequence.

 I am by no stretch of the imagination a personal injury solicitor myself, so don’t take my advice, find a professional lawyer to discuss the case with, if for example you are around Wiltshire look for a personal injury solicitor in Swindon or depending on your particular location within wilt’s a Cheltenham based personal injury solicitor, if however you are in Oxfordshire you are best with someone more local, so you can pop in to see them when you need to discuss specifics about the case, so try to find an Oxford personal injury solicitor.
-Any properly experienced and suitably qualified Personal injury solicitors will be able to advise about accidents at work or clinical negligence too, but it’s always nice to find a local one.
+Any properly experienced and suitably qualified no win no fee solicitors will be able to advise about accidents at work or clinical negligence too, but it’s always nice to find a local one.